-Once the team members complete their individual assessments, they develop a comprehensive evaluation report (CER) that compiles their findings, offers an educational classification, and outlines the skills and support the child will need.
+When the team finishes the assessment, a comprehensive evaluation report is developed.
+This report includes an educational classification and outlines the skills and support the child will need.

-The parents then have a chance to review the report before the IEP is developed.
-Some parents will disagree with the report, and they will have the opportunity to work together with the school to come up with a plan that best meets the child's needs.
+You can review this report before an IEP is developed.
+If there is something that you don't agree with, work together with the team to come up with a plan that best meets your child's needs.

-The next step is an IEP meeting at which the team and parents decide what will go into the plan.
-In addition to the evaluation team, a regular teacher should be present to offer suggestions about how the plan can help the child's progress in the standard education curriculum.
+The next step is an IEP meeting with you and the team to decide what will go into the IEP.
+A regular teacher should also attend this meeting to offer suggestions for how the plan can help your child progress through the standard education curriculum.

-At the meeting, the team will discuss your child's educational needs — as described in the CER — and come up with specific, measurable short-term and annual goals for each of those needs.
-If you attend this meeting, you can take an active role in developing the goals and determining which skills or areas will receive the most attention.
+At the meeting, the team will discuss your child's educational needs — as described in the evaluation report — and develop specific, measurable short-term and yearly goals for each of those needs.
+You can take an active role in developing the goals and determining which skills or areas will receive the most attention.

 If the team recommends several services, the amount of time they take in the child's school schedule can seem overwhelming.
-To ease that load, some services may be provided on a consultative basis.
-In these cases, the professional consults with the teacher to come up with strategies to help the child but doesn't offer any hands-on instruction.
-For instance, an occupational therapist may suggest accommodations for a child with fine-motor problems that affect handwriting, and the classroom teacher would incorporate these suggestions into the handwriting lessons taught to the entire class.
+To ease that load, a professional may talk with your child’s teacher to come up with strategies that help but won’t offer hands-on instruction.
+For example, an occupational therapist may suggest accommodations for a child with fine-motor problems that affect handwriting, and the classroom teacher would incorporate these suggestions into the handwriting lessons taught to the entire class.

 Other services can be delivered right in the classroom, so the child's day isn't interrupted by therapy.
-The child who has difficulty with handwriting might work one on one with an occupational therapist while everyone else practices their handwriting skills.
+The child who has trouble with handwriting might work one-on-one with an occupational therapist while everyone else practices their handwriting skills.
 When deciding how and where services are offered, the child's comfort and dignity should be a top priority.

-The IEP should be reviewed annually to update the goals and make sure the levels of service meet your child's needs.
+Your child's IEP should be reviewed annually to update goals and make sure your child is getting the support that's needed.
 However, IEPs can be changed at any time on an as-needed basis.
 If you think your child needs more, fewer, or different services, you can request a meeting and bring the team together to discuss your concerns.

-The parents' rights also describe how you can proceed if you disagree with any part of the CER or the IEP — mediation and hearings both are options.
-You can get information about low-cost or free legal representation from the school district or, if your child is in Early Intervention (for kids up to age 3), through that program.
+The parents' rights also describe how you can proceed if you disagree with any part of the evaluation report or the IEP — mediation and hearings are some options.
+You can get information about low-cost or free legal representation from the school district or through early intervention programs.